 1/2 cup packed brown sugar

 1/3 cup cold water

-In a large bowl, beat butter, brown sugar, molasses and water until smooth.
-In a medium bowl, stir together the flour, baking soda, cinnamon, ginger, allspice, salt and cloves.
+In a large bowl, beat butter, brown sugar, molasses and water with an electric mixer or by hand until smooth.
+In another large bowl, stir together the flour, baking soda, cinnamon, ginger, allspice, salt and cloves.

 Add the flour mixture to the molasses mixture, stirring by hand just until you have a soft dough.
-Divide the dough in half, shape each piece into a disc, wrap in plastic and refrigerate for an hour or up to a few days, or freeze for up to 6 months.
+Divide the dough in half, shape each piece into a disc, wrap in plastic and refrigerate for 2 hours or up to a few days.

-Bake for 12–15 minutes, until slightly deeper golden around the edges and set.
+Bake for 12–15 minutes, until set.
+Bake a few minutes longer for crispier cookies.
 Transfer to a wire rack to cool.
-Repeat with remaining dough, re-rolling scraps just once to get as many cookies as possible.
-Makes 3 dozen cookies.
+Repeat with remaining dough, rerolling scraps once to get as many cookies as possible.

 Makes about 3 dozen cookies.